Helix (Crystal Lake album)

 Helix is the fifth studio album by Japanese metalcore band Crystal Lake.
 It was released on 28 November 2018 in Japan and on 15 February 2019 worldwide through SharpTone Records.
 It was produced by Daihei Yamanaka and the band themselves.
 It is the first release on this label since the band's departure from Artery Recordings.
 It is also the last album to feature their founding rhythm guitarist Shinya Hori before he left the band in 2020, and vocalist Ryo Kinoshita before his departure in September 2022.

-Background and promotion

-On 28 November 2018, SharpTone Records announced that they had signed the band to the label.
-The band released a new single and accompanying video for the song "Aeon".
-On the same day, the band released the album exclusively in Japan with no release dates yet for a worldwide release.
-Later in 2018, the band revealed the date for worldwide release.